coqui-ai/coqui-voice-pack/README.md

 # 🐸CoquiTTS Voice Pack for Games
-Coqui Dialogue Audio Pack contains more than 2000 audio files of synthetic human voices over lines created specifically for video games.
-The pack includes 31 different male and female voices, and all of the files can be used for commercial purposes (royalty free).
+Coqui Dialogue Audio Pack contains >2000 audio files of >30 synthetic human voices designed specifically for video games using [Coqui Studio ](https://coqui.ai/).
+All the files can be used for commercial purposes (royalty free).

 There are 2541 files that are 16-bit 44.1khz WAV format from 31 different speakers.
 Each recorded line is a separate file so you can start using them in your project right away.
 Each file is named in the format `<speaker_name>_<dialoge_category>_<dialoge_line>.wav`.

 💾 Download the latest version of the voice pack from the [releases](https://github.com/coqui-ai/coqui-voice-pack/releases/tag/v1).

-[🐸Coqui.ai](https://coqui.ai/) is in your service when you need custom lines from the same or new speakers 🚀
+**[🐸Coqui.ai](https://coqui.ai/) is in your service when you need custom lines from the same or new speakers 🚀**.
+You can find the same speakers on Coqui Studio and create new lines for your game.
 ## Dialogues

 <details>